Corporate governance report – Declaration on corporate governance

 These concrete objectives should also provide for an appropriate degree of female representation.
 Proposals by the Supervisory Board to the competent election bodies should take these objectives into account.
 The Supervisory Board should specify target figures for the degree of female representation on the Supervisory Board.
 The objectives and the status of implementation are to be published in the Corporate Governance Report.

 MLP did not follow this recommendation in the current financial year.
-In its meetings over the last few financial years and again in 2017, the Supervisory Board of MLP AG and, since September 21, 2017, the Supervisory Board of MLP SE has addressed the topic of setting a concrete target for the composition of the Supervisory Board, paying particular attention to diversity, and approved an expertise profile.
-The Supervisory Board has set itself the target that in the presence of candidates of equal professional and personal suitability, it would seek to fill at least 16.5 percent of the Supervisory Board positions with suitable female members.
-However, the Supervisory Board does not currently regard the setting of a specific time frame for the implementation of this objective to be appropriate, primarily due to the small number of members of the Supervisory Board as anchored in the Articles of Association.
-It is therefore also not yet possible to report on any specific implementation steps towards such objectives in the Corporate Governance Report.
-Nevertheless, as early as in the financial year 2015, the Supervisory Board presented a resolution proposal to the shareholders at the Annual General Meeting to approve the appointment of a woman to the Supervisory Board of the Company.
-The resolution was subsequently adopted and the target figure was thus achieved.
+In its meetings over the last few financial years and again in 2018, the Supervisory Board of MLP AG, and since September 21, 2017 the Supervisory Board of MLP SE, has addressed the topic of setting a concrete target for the composition of the Supervisory Board, paying particular attention to diversity, and approved an expertise profile.
+The Supervisory Board has set itself the target that given candidates of equal professional and personal suitability, it would seek to fill at least 16.5 percent of the Supervisory Board positions with suitable female members.
+However, largely because of the low number of members that sit on the Supervisory Board as per the Company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementing this objective.
+Therefore it is also not currently possible to report on any concrete measures for the achievement of objectives in the corporate governance report.
+Nonetheless the Supervisory Board once again presented a resolution proposal to shareholders at the Annual General Meeting in 2018 to approve the appointment of a woman to the Supervisory Board.
+The resolution was subsequently adopted and the target figure was therefore achieved.

-At the same time, in the financial year 2018 – as in 2017– MLP will thus deviate from this recommendation as the Supervisory Board has not set any concrete target figures but rather sees a subsequent appointment against the background of the candidate’s respective qualification.
+At the same time, in the financial year 2019 – as in 2018 – MLP will thus deviate from this recommendation as the Supervisory Board has not set any concrete target figures but rather sees a subsequent appointment against the background of the candidate’s qualifications.

 Section 5.4.1 (5) Sentence 2 clause 1 (submission of a curriculum vitae along with the candidate proposal)

 MLP will deviate from this.
 MLP discloses all legally required information with its candidate proposals to the Annual General Meeting.
 Indeed, MLP has already published the CVs of members of the Supervisory Board.
-However, sufficient clarification has yet to be provided in the legal discussion as to whether the ruling to include a CV with all candidate proposals submitted to the Annual General Meeting applies only to the resolution on election of shareholders' representatives or also employees' representatives and which information specifically needs to be included in the CVs in order to provide information on the respective candidate's knowledge, expertise and experience.
-In addition to this, including CVs with the candidate proposals on the agenda increases the risk of disputes regarding the election of members to the Supervisory Board.
-From MLP's perspective, posting the corresponding CVs on the homepage should therefore be seen as sufficient.
+However, sufficient clarification has yet to be provided in the legal discussion as to whether the ruling to include a CV with all candidate proposals submitted to the Annual General Meeting applies only to the resolution on the election of shareholders' representatives or also employees' representatives, and which information specifically needs to be included in the CVs in order to provide information on the candidate's knowledge, expertise and experience.
+From MLP's perspective, posting the corresponding CVs on the website should therefore be seen as sufficient.

-MLP therefore declares that it will deviate from this recommendation in future, and consequently also in the financial year 2018.
+As was the case in the financial year 2018, MLP therefore declares that it will deviate from this recommendation in future, and consequently also in the financial year 2019.

 The Executive Board The Supervisory Board"

-In December 2017, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
-The Declaration of Compliance in the version of December 19, 2017 can also be viewed online at www.mlp-se.com.
+In November 2018 the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the Company's website.
+The Declaration of Compliance in the version of November 13, 2018 can also be viewed online at www.mlp-se.com.

-You can also find more information on the topic of corporate governance at MLP on the aforementioned homepage.
+You can also find more information on the topic of corporate governance at MLP on the aforementioned website.